 Road #105 Km 23.5 Maricao.
 PO Box 777, Maricao, PR 00606

 A traditional coffee plantation house with 21 rustic rooms surrounded by wonderful tropical gardens.
-Nature trails, local cuisine and friendly staff. $96 – $171.
+Nature trails, local cuisine, and friendly staff. $87-$115

 Road #612, Km 1, Utuado.
 PO Box 1499, Utuado, PR 00641

-Transplanted New Yorkers Marlene & Steven Weingarten welcome you to their 20-room mountain retreat.
-This former coffee plantation is as far away from everything as you can get and their Jungle Jane’s restaurant serves some of the finest local cuisine on the island. $80 – $95.
+Transplanted New Yorker Steven Weingarten welcomes you to his 20-room mountain retreat.
+This former coffee plantation is as far away from everything as you can get and their Jungle Jane’s restaurant serves some of the finest local cuisines on the island. $136

 Villas de Sotomayor